 - You or anyone in your family ever had symptoms of being addicted to any sedative, including alcohol (alcohol is similar enough to benzos that the latter are frequently used as alcohol detox drugs—if you’re at special addiction risk with one, you’re likely at special addiction risk with the other).

 - You drink alcohol, however responsibly.
 (Double doses of sedatives equal double risk of accidentally “putting yourself to sleep” permanently.
-If you’re sure you don’t have an actual drinking problem, and don’t want to give up alcohol forever, at least abstain from it for the duration of your benzodiazepine prescription.)
+If you’re sure you don’t have an actual drinking problem and don’t want to give up alcohol forever, at least abstain from it for the duration of your benzodiazepine prescription.)

 If you do accept a benzo prescription for any reason, make sure the prescribing doctor understands the risks.
-Take the prescription strictly according to directions, and call your doctor back immediately if you experience recurrence of anxiety or sleep difficulties; unexplained headaches, dizziness, perspiration or muscle tremors; shortness of breath; or difficulty thinking clearly.
+Take the prescription strictly according to directions, and call your doctor back immediately if you experience a recurrence of anxiety or sleep difficulties; unexplained headaches, dizziness, perspiration, or muscle tremors; shortness of breath; or difficulty thinking clearly.
 If you’re really worried and can’t see your own doctor immediately, go to an emergency room or 24-hour clinic for advice, but don’t just stop your pills abruptly—if real addiction has taken hold, the results could be lethal.

 If you have already reached the addiction stage, whether it’s the result of a recent prescription or has been a problem for years, you’ll need professional benzodiazepine detox.
-Find a good drug and alcohol detox center that has experience with benzodiazepine addiction treatment specifically: caring for patients with this form of chemical dependence often requires carefully prescribed medication and special understanding of the symptoms.
+Find a good drug and alcohol detox center that has experience with benzodiazepine addiction treatment specifically: caring for patients with this form of chemical dependence often requires carefully prescribed medication and a special understanding of the symptoms.
 Here are the basics on what you can expect during detox, and how long it will take.